- Industries licensing policy are regulated under the Industries Development Regulation Act 1951

 - Isocyanates and di-isocyanates of hydrocarbon, not elsewhere specified (example: Methyl Isocyanate).

-Large or medium industries undertaking manufacture of items reserved for SSI units
+Large industries undertaking manufacture of items reserved for SSI units

 The Government has reserved certain items for exclusive manufacture in the small scale sector.
 Non-small scale units can undertake the manufacture of items reserved for small scale sector, only after obtaining an industrial licence.
 In such cases, the non-small scale unit is required to undertake an obligation to export 50% of the production of SSI reserved items.